ianbarber/eep-php/README.md

 # React/EEP

-A port of Darach Ennis' Extreme Event Processing (eep.js - https://github.com/darach/eep-js) to PHP and React.
+A port of Darach Ennis' Embedding Event Processing (eep.js - https://github.com/darach/eep-js) to PHP and React.
 Take a look at the README there for background and motivation.

 ## Install